Fantastic Planet: Home media

-Following various public domain VHS releases of the film, it was released by Anchor Bay Entertainment on VHS and DVD on 16 February 1999.
+Following various bootleg VHS releases of the film, it was released by Anchor Bay Entertainment on VHS and DVD on 16 February 1999.
 In 2006, Eureka Entertainment released the film on DVD in the United States as #34 in their Masters of Cinema line.
 It was released on Blu-ray in 2012.

 On 23 October 2007, Facets Video and Accent Cinema released a newly restored version on DVD, including many bonus features never available before.
 In June 2016, the Criterion Collection released the film on Blu-ray and DVD.